Caín (film): Plot

 In the mid-1920s, Don Polo, a rich influential landowner and politician, has an affair with Dionisia, the housekeeper in his farm, which is called El Paraíso (Paradise).
 From this relationship a son is born, whom Don Polo suggests he name Martín, in order to train him as a farmer and make him the foreman of his farm, near to Sogamoso.
 Three years later, Don Polo's legitimate wife has a has only single one legitimate son, whom he names Abel, therefore legitimate.
 However, Don Polo's wife dies in childbirth, and Abel is left in the care of Dionisia as his nurse.
 From that moment on, Martín begins to be treated by Don Polo as just another peasant and is forbidden from approaching Abel.

-Despite Don Polo's restrictions, Abel establishes a good fraternal relationship with Martín and with Ángela, an attractive mentally retarded girl who helps Dionisia with her chores.
+Despite Don Polo's restrictions, Abel establishes a good fraternal relationship with Martín and with Ángela, an attractive intellectually disabled girl who helps Dionisia with her chores.
 Martín and Abel have grown up together but in very different circumstances; Abel does attend school, unlike Martín has been treated not like a son but like any other peasant in the farm.
 In spite of these differences, the two brothers have had a good relationship in which the older and more experienced Martín keeps the upper hand, does not prevent Martín from being jealous of Abel.

 As adults, Abel, who is spoiled, naive and weak before, watches Angela bathing naked and, encouraged by Martin, they both have sex with her and are later scared away by Dionisia.
 Then Martin gives Abel a cigarette, seeing that he had become a man.
 Not many years later, Martín and his childhood friend Pedro are serving in the army.
 Pedro is also Don Polo's neighbor and arrives with Martín at the farm to claim the lands of his father Luis Antonio, taken by Don Polo during La Violencia while Pedro and his brother Gilberto had fled to Bogotá to seek their fortune.
 Don Polo dismisses Pedro's claims and throws him out of his house.